kinecosystem/kin-website-docs/docs/documentation/appreciation-module-options-menu-ios.md

 ### Dismissing the View Controller

-The appreciation module will automatically dismiss itself in the following ways.
+The appreciation module will automatically dismiss itself in the following ways:

-- Background Tap: Tapping outside of the appreciation view controller bounds.
+- Background Tap: Tapping outside of the appreciation view controller bounds
-- Close Button: Tapping the close button in the appreciation view controller.
+- Close Button: Tapping the close button in the appreciation view controller
-- Select Amount: Tapping one of the gifting buttons in the appreciation view controller.
+- Select Amount: Tapping one of the gifting buttons in the appreciation view controller

 ## BI Events

-Optionally a BI events delegate is provided for you to log user interactions.
+Optionally, a BI events delegate is provided for you to log user interactions.

 ```swift
 appreciationViewController.biDelegate = self
 ```

-#### Protocol Stubs
+### Protocol Stubs

 ```swift
 extension SomeController: KinAppreciationBIDelegate {